 What can accrued leave be used for?

-- Any mental or physical illness, injury, or health condition that prevents work
+- Mental or physical illness, injury, or health condition that prevents work (self or family member)

-- Diagnosis, care, or treatment of health conditions
+- Preventative care or diagnosis, care, or treatment of health conditions (self or family member)

-- Needs due to suffering domestic violence, sexual abuse, or criminal harassment
+- Domestic violence, sexual abuse, or criminal harassment (self or family member)

 A family member is an immediate family member who is related by blood, marriage, civil union, or adoption.
 Family members also include a child or person the employee stood in loco parentis for and any person the employee provides health- or safety-related care for.